Setup practices detection with the AI Agent

 The program must fill the following requirements to be successful:

-All negative examples (either added manually or generated by Packmind AI in the Guidelines) must be detected by the program.
+All negative examples (added manually, unit tests, or generated by Packmind AI) must be detected by the program.

-All positive examples (either added manually or generated by Packmind AI in the Guidelines) must NOT be detected by the program.
+All positive examples (added manually, unit tests, or generated by Packmind AI) must NOT be detected by the program.

 When you open a practice, you'll find in the Detection tab a section called Detection Scope.